-- 1. Students accepted into the National Taiwan University-UAlbany dual diploma program will be expected to satisfy the admissions criteria of both institutions. - 2.
-National Taiwan University and UAlbany agree that all National Taiwan University students are eligible to apply for this dual diploma program.
+1. National Taiwan University and UAlbany agree that all National Taiwan University graduate students enrolled in the Department of Atmospheric Sciences are eligible to apply for this dual diploma program.

 Matriculation to the University at Albany from National Taiwan University